El Salvador, Zacatecas

 El Salvador is a municipality in the Mexican state of Zacatecas, located approximately 260 km northeast of Zacatecas City, the state capital.

 Geography

 The municipality of El Salvador lies at an elevation between 1800 and 2900 m in the foothills of the Sierra Madre Oriental in northeastern Zacatecas.
 It borders the municipalities of Concepción del Oro in Zacatecas to the west, Saltillo in Coahuila to the north, Galeana in Nuevo León to the northeast, and Vanegas in San Luis Potosí to the southeast.
 The municipality covers an area of 623.9 km2 and comprises 0.8% of the state's area.

 The land cover in El Salvador is mostly Meseta Central matorral (81%) with small tracts of forest (11%) and grassland (8%) also present.
 The municipality is situated in the Matehuala sub-basin of the Llanos el Salado.

+Climate

 El Salvador's climate ranges from semiarid to arid desert.
 Average temperatures in the municipality range between 12 and 20 C, and average annual precipitation ranges between 300 and 600 mm.